emmaggie/nd4j/reshapetranspose.md

      [5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0 ,5.0 ,11.0]
      [6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0 ,6.0 ,12.0]

+For various other matrix transforms, see our page on [Functions](../functions.html).